rjwthree/Martingale/README.md

 # Martingale

+[Here's some googling to do] (https://google.com).
+This text is next.

 The Martingale betting system usually describes a strategy in which one doubles the bet after each loss until winning, theoretically yielding a net gain equal to the initial bet.

 In a coin flipping example, one could bet on heads repeatedly until winning.
 Imagine you start with a bet of $10 and the coin shows tails, so you bet $20 and lose again, so you bet $40 and finally win.
 You lost $30 from the first two bets but the overall outcome is a gain of $10.
 This can be easily adapted to other games like blackjack.